bloxstreet/support/guides/training-guide.md

 **Trainer:** *In order to hand medicine to a guest when on a computer, staff members should **_click ‘H’ on their keyboard_** and enter the player’s username.*

 **Mobile answers are allowed.
-Keep in mind the players who got the question correct or incorrect.**
+Keep the players who got each question incorrect in mind.**

 **Trainer:** *In BloxStreet’s sandwich shop, how do you receive access to the bread?*